hanabi/hanabi.github.io/docs/beginner/other-general-strategy.md

 ### Prefer Color Clues

 - In general, if you have a choice, **color clues should be given over number clues**.
 This is because color clues are usually more specific, telling the player the exact identity of the card.
-- Of course, don't be afraid to disregard this advice and use number clues if it helps to "fill in" other cards in the hand.
+- Of course, don't be afraid to disregard this advice and use number clues if it "gets" additional cards or it helps to "fill in" other cards in the hand.

 <br />